 Being socially active can contribute to the increase in the quality and length of life.

 - Researchers in Australia followed senior citizens for 10 years.
 In people 70 years old and older, the risk of dying decreased by 20 percent when people had a strong network of friends.
 Having social interactions with friends provided a greater effect than interactions with family members.

 - University College London followed 6,500 British people over the age of 52 from 2004 to 2012.Those that lacked social interaction were 26 percent more likely to die during the period than those with active social lives.

 The proof that staying social as we age leads to greater health outcomes is in the pudding!
-Live Free Home Health Care can provide transportation, play games, schedule visits with friends, and provide recommendations for simple ways older adults can remain social online.
+Live Free Home Health Care, one of the leading senior care companies serving Concord and the surrounding areas, can provide transportation, play games, schedule visits with friends, and provide recommendations for simple ways older adults can remain social online.
 Contact us to learn more!

 Sources: SeniorJournal.com, Rush University Medical Center, U.S. News and World Report, Breast Cancer Research and Treatment Journal, The American Journal of Psychiatric Health, The Seattle Longitudinal Studies of adult intelligence, Proceedings of the National Academy of Sciences